paul-thebaud/foscia/website/docs/advanced/custom-action-factory.md

 :::caution

-When an action enhancer/runner requires a dependency, FuncClient will throw an exception if this dependency is not available in the context.
+When an action enhancer/runner requires a dependency, Foscia will throw an exception if this dependency is not available in the context.
 You may remove useless dependencies which you are not using for now.